 4. Asset valuation

-Using this method entails accounting for all the assets and liabilities (as described in a previous section) of your business.
+Using the asset valuation method entails accounting for all the tangible and intangible assets and liabilities (as described in a previous section) of your business.
 This way, you can determine the asset value, which is the difference between your assets minus your liabilities.
-The asset value gives you a more or less accurate picture of how your business would be worth if it were to be sold today excluding any allowance for goodwill.
+The asset valuation method gives you a more or less accurate picture of how your business would be worth if it were to be sold today excluding any allowance for goodwill.

 5. Comparable sales method